 Powered by one of the most acclaimed school districts in the state of Texas, Katy’s growth is fueled by an abundant and talented population which is growing five to six percent annually.
-In a recent survey of 400 Katy residents, 98% said they would recommend Katy as a place to live.
-In 2014 Cinco Ranch, which is located in the Katy Area, was ranked the top place (#1) in the United States for livability.
+In a survey of Katy residents, 98% said they would recommend Katy as a place to live.
 The Katy Area was rated No. 1 in the United States for growth in 2010 by the Gadberry Group, a site selection consulting firm.

-Over 305,000 people reside in Katy and are drawn here by the Katy Independent School District (Katy ISD), which now has about 70,000 students.
+Over 309,000 people reside in the Katy Area and are drawn here by the Katy Independent School District (Katy ISD), which now has over 73,000 students.
+The Katy Area is larger in population than the City of Pittsburg.
 Katy’s past growth between the years 2000 and 2010 increased by 83%.
 This phenomenal growth is projected to continue, fueled by Katy ISD, energy companies and corporations, businesses and entrepreneurs.
-By the year 2019, projections show that over 343,000 people will reside in Katy.
+By the year 2020, projections show that over 356,422 people will reside in Katy.
 550,000 persons are expected to reside in the Katy Area by the year 2035.

 The demographics of the Katy Area are grounded in a strong income base with exceptional educational attainment.
-The average household income of $113,212 (2014) in the Katy Area is projected to increase to $130,212 by the year 2019.
-This strong income base translates into strong educational attainment above the national average, with over 41% of the population having bachelor’s or graduate degrees.
+The average household income of $119,476 (2015) in the Katy Area is projected to increase to $137,906 by the year 2020.
+This strong income base translates into strong educational attainment above the national average, with over 42.8% (81,144 persons) of the population having bachelor’s or graduate degrees.